sourcegraph/sourcegraph-public-snapshot/doc/admin/config/advanced_config_file.md

 ## Critical configuration (management console)

-> NOTE: Sourcegraph 3.11 removed the management console, so all critical configuration is now stored in site configuration.
+> NOTE: Sourcegraph 3.11 removed the management console, so all critical configuration settings are now located in the site configuration.
 See the [migration Sourcegraph v3.11+ migration notes](../migration/3_11.md) for more information.

 ## Site configuration